Free Tool

 What is the EPA leak rate threshold for commercial refrigeration?

-The EPA Section 608 leak rate threshold for commercial refrigeration equipment with a full charge of 50 lbs or more of refrigerant is 20% per year.
-For industrial process refrigeration, the threshold is 30% per year.
-Comfort cooling (AC) systems have a threshold of 30% per year.
-If your system exceeds these thresholds, you must take corrective action — repair the leak within 30 days or develop a retrofit/retirement plan within 30 days.
+Under 40 CFR § 84.106(c)(2) (AIM Act, effective January 1, 2026), the annualized leak rate threshold for commercial refrigeration systems with a full charge of 15 lbs or more of HFC or high-GWP refrigerant is 20% per year.
+Industrial process refrigeration (IPR) has a threshold of 30% per year.
+Comfort cooling (AC) systems have a threshold of 10% per year — not 30%.
+If your system exceeds the applicable threshold, you must repair the leak within 30 days (§ 84.106(d)) or develop a retrofit/retirement plan within 30 days (§ 84.106(h)).
+Verified against 40 CFR § 84.106, June 2026.

 How do I calculate annualized refrigerant leak rate?